iter8-tools/canary-tekton-example/README.md

 A task to test for completion monitors progress.
 When the canary rollout is complete, it identifies (based on the `status` of the `Experiment`) which deployment (the original or the the new) is being used and deletes the other one to save resources.
 Finally, it touches a shared file to trigger the termination of load.

 The Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/wait-completion.yaml).
-It can be appkied as:
+It can be created as:

     kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/wait-completion.yaml?token=AAAKRwYi55q5g_8sBLRA1qQ5bm-PKAF6ks5dnkG-wA%3D%3D